ADVISORY HEALTH-CORONAVIRUS/BELGIUM-PROTEST

-BRUSSELS - Groups opposed to the Belgian government's restrictions imposed to contain the spread of COVID-19 hold a protest in Brussels two weeks after a similar one turned violent with demonstrators clashing with riot police.
+BRUSSELS - Clashes erupt as groups opposed to the Belgian government's restrictions imposed to contain the spread of COVID-19 hold a protest in Brussels two weeks after a similar one turned violent with demonstrators clashing with riot police.

 Restrictions: